SwingGuy1024/Blog/Bad Uses of Optional.md

             return lockoutDuration;
         }

-        public void setLockoutDuration(lockoutDuration) {
+        public void setLockoutDuration(lockoutDurationOrNull) {
-            this.lockoutDuration = lockoutDuration;
+            lockoutDuration = lockoutDurationOrNull;
         }
     }

-Of course, by itself, neither of these change solves the problem.
-The original line of code will now throw a `NoSuchElementException`.
+ Here, the code and the method signatures are as simple is they can get.
+Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.